Basejump-AI/basejump-docs/sidebar-options/member-options/chat.md

 ![Visualization example](/images/chat/viz_chat_example.png)

+Visualizations are created using the Plotly open source library.

 ## Auditing the AI output

 After providing your prompt, the user is able to see the AI's thoughts in real-time.
 This helps the User understand the thought process the AI went through to reach its conclusion and helps the User audit the result.